RamanGodun/State-symmetric-blueprint-mono-repo/ADR/supporting_info/info-001-use-case-areas.md

 ```
 New Feature
    ↓
-Will it likely be reused on another SM within the horizon?
+Will it likely be reused on another SM within the horizon? (reuse possibility >= 15-25%)
    ├─ NO → Build Single‑SM ✓
    └─ YES
-        ↓
-Is R (reuse probability) ≥ 20–25%?
-   ├─ NO → Build Single‑SM ✓
-   └─ YES
-        ↓
 Feature type? (examples)
    ├─ Auth-like        → Enable symmetry (ROI is immediate) ✅
    └─ AsyncValue-like  → Enable symmetry only if adapters will be reused in at least